Submit Malware Samples

 Send your password-protected archive to:

-practical4n6@gmail.com Subject Line Format: [Malware Submission] - Brief Description
+practical4n6@gmail.com Open Email Subject format: [Malware Submission] - Brief Description

-For large files (>25MB), upload to a secure cloud service (Google Drive, Dropbox, WeTransfer) and send us the link
+Upload to a secure cloud service (Google Drive, Dropbox, WeTransfer) and email us the link with your submission details.

 Example Submission Email